nonhermitian/mthree/docs/expvals.rst

     all_ones_proj = {'111': 1}
     quasi3.expval(all_zeros_proj)

-Like strings, one can pass an array of dicts:
+Like strings, we can pass an array of dicts:

 .. jupyter-execute::